starcitizen-lug/knowledge-base/wiki/Troubleshooting/nvidia.md

 - You may experiment with different values, but opting for the recommendation is likely to yield the best performance result with the least tinkering

 > [!NOTE]
 > After making this change, Star Citizen will still use the GPU's entire amount of VRAM.
-Overriding the maximum allotment simply overcomes a problem with VRAM allocation on Nvidia GPUs in GNU/Linux.
+Overriding the maximum allotment simply overcomes a problem with VRAM allocation on Nvidia GPUs with Star Citizen in GNU/Linux.
 In other words, doing this optimizes the GPU's performance.

 ### DXVK
 Refer to [DXVK config](https://github.com/doitsujin/dxvk/blob/master/dxvk.conf) for examples.